AdaCore/spark2014/docs/guidance/main.rst

 This message is warning that, for the call at the given location, the variable ``Y`` supplied for the formal parameter ``X`` of the subprogram was already visible in the subprogram.
-As a result, assignments to ``Y`` in the subprogram will affect the value of ``X`` and the converse holds too.
+As a result, assignments to ``Y`` in the subprogram will affect the value of ``X`` and vice versa.
 This is detected as an error by GNATprove, which always assumes variables to be distinct.

 As stated in the check message, the precise rules for aliasing are detailed in SPARK Reference Manual section 6.4.2.
 They can be summarized as follows:

 Two out parameters should never be aliased.
-Notice that the trivial cases of parameter aliasing are already forbidden by Ada and reported as errors by the compiler, such as in the following subprogram:
+Notice that trivial cases of parameter aliasing are already forbidden by Ada and reported as errors by the compiler, such as the call of the following subprogram:

 .. code-block:: ada